GLOBAL MARKETS-Wall Street meanders, dollar gains as Fed rate hike seen in May | Headlines

 GLOBAL MARKETS-Wall Street meanders, dollar gains as Fed rate hike seen in May

 Gold prices slipped below the key $2,000 level due to a resurgent dollar, while Treasury yields edged higher on growing market expectations that the Fed will hike rates when policymakers conclude a two-day meeting on May 3.
-Consumer price index data on Wednesday will encourage the market to see a rate hike next month, but more important data will be on Thursday and Friday when reports will show the extent of emergency funding for banks, said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.
+Consumer price index data on Wednesday will encourage the market to see a rate hike next month, but more important reports on Thursday and Friday will show the extent of emergency funding for banks, said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.

 - Country: